-MAHARASAN VETHAMANICKAM, born in 1763 in the
+MAHARASAN VETHAMONICKAM, born in 1763 in the

 village of Mylaudy in Tamil Nadu’s Kanyakumari